 You may upgrade this cover to comprehensive cover when you’re completing the application.

-We can’t provide insurance to you in a country outside of the EU, EEA and Switzerland.
+We can’t provide insurance to you in a country outside the EU, EEA and Switzerland.
 Please click here to confirm which countries are in the EU and EEA.

 A list of EEA countries is available here